 Meaningful, inclusive conversations and interactions are the engines that grow ADEI cultures of connection.

 But there is often a gap.
-Far too many of us are simply blocked from the capacities we need to engage in the conversations ADEI is asking of us.
+Far too many of us don’t have access to the capacities we need to engage in the connecting conversations ADEI is asking of us.

 How do we bridge this gap?
 Relational practices are learnable capacities.
 When we grow our organizations’ collective relational intelligence, we support the networks of diverse, equitable, inclusive professional relationships which are the lifeblood of successful organizations.